 Continue to set aside 275 Section 8 Housing Choice Vouchers for chronically homeless individuals prioritized for permanent supportive housing through the regional coordinated entry system.

-The Housing Department has maintained the set-aside of two hundred seventy-five (275) HCV's for chronically homeless individuals and has partnered with additional agencies including Mercy Care, Arizona Health Care Cost Containment System and the City of Phoenix Human Services Department.
+The Housing Department has maintained the set-aside of two hundred seventy-five (275) HCV's for chronically homeless individuals and has partnered with additional agencies including Mercy Care, Arizona Health Care Cost Containment System, the City of Phoenix Human Services Department and the City's Office of Homeless Solutions.
 Each partner provides referrals and casework for voucher holders.